tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ![Amazon SageMaker Studio instance creation](Images/sagemaker-studio-instance-in-progress.png)

-Once the Amazon SageMaker Studio instance is ready, you will see the following notification message; you may have to wait an additional minute or two until the Studio user is ready, after that, you will see the "Open Studio" link enabled.
+Once the Amazon SageMaker Studio instance is ready, you will see the following notification message.
+You may have to wait an additional minute or two until the Studio user is ready—after that, you will see the "Open Studio" link enabled.

 ![Amazon SageMaker Studio is ready](Images/sagemaker-studio-instance-ready.png)

-Continue the demo by clicking on the "Open Studio" link, a new window (or tab) will be opened and you will see the following loading page until the UI of Amazon SageMaker Studio appears. **Note:** This process may take up to five minutes the first time.
+Continue the demo by clicking on the "Open Studio" link.
+A new window (or tab) will be opened and you will see the following loading page until the UI of Amazon SageMaker Studio appears. **Note:** This process may take up to five minutes the first time.

 ![Loading Amazon SageMaker Studio](Images/sagemaker-studio-loading.png)

 After the loading process ends, you will see the UI of Amazon SageMaker Studio.
-You may note that it is practically the same UI as Jupyter lab but with a different colour scheme.
+You may note that it is practically the same UI as Jupyter lab, but with a different colour scheme.

 ![The Amazon SageMaker Studio UI](Images/sagemaker-studio-ui.png)

 Explain to students that Amazon SageMaker Studio can be used in the same way they were working locally with Jupyter lab; the main difference is that Studio is a cloud application that allows access to all the computing power of AWS.

-Continue the demo by clicking in the "Launcher" tab.
+Continue the demo by clicking the "Launcher" tab.
 Explain to students that Amazon SageMaker has different built-in images to create notebooks; these images are similar to a Python virtual environment.
-Continue the demo by ensuring the "Data Science" image is selected; next, click on the "Python 3" notebook option.
-A fresh Jupyter notebook will appear, test it by printing a `Hello!!` message.
+Make sure that the "Data Science" image is selected, and then click on the "Python 3" notebook option.
+A fresh Jupyter notebook will appear.
+Test it by printing a `Hello!!` message.

 ![Creating a notebook in Amazon SageMaker Studio](Images/sagemaker-studio-create-notebook.gif)